Amzd/TouchChaser/README.md

 # 👈 TouchChaser
-A touch indicator similar to the "Slide to Type" aka QuickPath swipe indicator on iOS 13+ made with SwiftUI.
+A touch indicator similar to the "Slide to Type" aka QuickPath swipe indicator on iOS 13+.
+Built with and for SwiftUI.

 It's not an exact match but it's pretty close.